Shekinah Jacob

-Shekinah Jacob is an Indian playwright who has participated in the Edinburgh Fringe and collaborated with the Royal Court Theatre.
+Shekinah Jacob is an International playwright who has participated in the Edinburgh Fringe and collaborated with the Royal Court Theatre.

 Her notable works include the plays Ali J, The Long Way Home, and Queen of Hearts.
 She is also known for her monologue We Are Water, which was presented on BBC Radio.
 Jacob runs Open House Productions, a theatre company based in New Zealand and Bengaluru, which has staged over 60 performances of short plays for corporate events, conferences, and various institutions across the world.

 Early life

 In an interview with The Hindu, Jacob mentioned that playwriting came naturally to her from a young age.
 After graduating from Women's Christian College, she worked at various times as a reporter, copywriter, and technical writer.
 Jacob is married and has two children.

 Education

 Jacob completed her schooling at Ida Scudder School, a secondary school in Vellore.
 She graduated from Women's Christian College, affiliated with the University of Madras, with a master's degree in English Literature.
 She later pursued a master's degree in Writing for Performance from the University of London as a Charles Wallace Scholar and subsequently earned a PhD in Theatre from the University of Victoria.